simon-ritchie/apysc/docs_src/source/animation_delay.md

         e: ap.AnimationEvent[ap.Rectangle],
         options: dict) -> None:
     """
-    The handler will be called when the animation is complete.
+    The handler that animation calls when its end.

     Parameters
     ----------